abdusabri/bit-docs/content/docs/cli-add.md

 bit add src/**/* --tests 'tests/{PARENT}/{FILE_NAME}.spec.js'
 ```

-This will create four components: `utils/left-pad`, `utils/curry`, `components/nav-bar`, `components/button`.
-Each component will have one main file and one test file - the corresponding one from the tests folder.
+This will create four components: `left-pad`, `curry`, `nav-bar`, `button`.
+Each component will have one main file and one test file - the corresponding one from the tests directory.

 ### Tracking a component with just the right files

-When you track a component as a whole folder, or when you track multiple components as a subset of folders, you might discover you have some excessive files in there.
+When you track a component as a whole directory, or when you track multiple components as a subset of directories, you might discover you have some excessive files in there.
 We want our components to be lean, and contain exactly what we need, and nothing more.
 In order to do that, just use the `--exclude` flag, and exclude whatever you (don't) want:

 You can exclude a single file.